 The Fluxamasynth is a module that makes it easy to add high quality sound to any Arduino or Raspberry Pi project.
-There are other projects out there that have similar capabilities, but the Fluxamasynth is an embarrassment of riches when it comes to big sound, access to lots of low level tweaks, and a design that emphasizes quality and affordability.
+The Fluxamasynth is an embarrassment of riches when it comes to big sound, access to lots of low level tweaks, and a design that emphasizes quality and affordability.

 Note that this is a 3.3V board, and that inputs ARE NOT 5 volt tolerant so connecting 5 volt signals to the board must be done through 10K or greater resistors or preferably, with 5 volt signals.
 The board will also require an FTDI cable or our BUB III to program.
 We have a variant package that includes the BUB III.
 If you need a USB micro cable we have those here.

 - Make your own MIDI instrument with unconventional analog sensors

 - Create algorithmic compositions and put them in a box

 - Use it in a homebrew pinball machine to generate music and sound effects

 - Make a space age Karaoke machine

 - Augment an analog instrument with a Fluxamasynth-based hyperinstrument